MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Moves one of Misty's arms to a specified position.

+When moving Misty's arms, it's helpful to understand their orientation.

+* At 0 degrees, Misty's arms point straight along her X axis, parallel to the ground.
+* At +90 degrees, Misty's arms point straight down towards the ground.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack.
+Currently, Misty's arms are not configured to move to this position.
+* At +270/-90 degrees, Misty's arms point straight up towards her head, and are perpendicular to the ground.
+Currently, Misty's arms are not configured to move to this position.

 ```JavaScript
 // Syntax
 misty.MoveArmPosition(string arm, double position, double velocity, [int prePauseMs], [int postPauseMs])